cireneirbo/uncommon-grounds-cafe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started
+* Clone or fork this repo.
+* Open in your IDE of choice and install dependents with `npm install` in the command line.
+* Run the program in the command line with `npm start`.

 ## Routing Explanation
 GitHub Pages allows for React pages to be hosted as frontend web apps.\